NoClueBruh/NoClueLang/README.md

 > This language was made without the use of any tutorial or any research at all.
 >
 > And it really shows, just take a look at the source code

+<sup> NoClueBruh not responsible for any harm caused </sup>

 # Types
 There are 3 types supported by NoClueLang and they are the following;